 An entry stamp of Cuba is seen in my American passport.

 An animation map shows the flight route of 1327 miles from Chicago to Havana.

 JetBlue airplanes taxi at O’hare airport in Chicago, IL, USA.

 Traffic moves on Malecon highway in Havana, Cuba.

 Cuba on the first sight

-With all these problems, people of Cuba were happy.
-Truly happy.
-And seeing this layered culture made me to go back four more times to document the life of Cubans which you can see a glimpse of it in this book.
+As a result, the people we met seemed truly happy.
+Despite having so little, they had so much.
+This layered culture intrigued me, so I returned four more times to document the life of contemporary Cubans, which you can see a glimpse of in this book.

 Clockwise starting at the top left: Portraits of Cuban revolution leaders are seen through an old car in Havana, Cuba. / Cubans do their errands in Havana, Cuba. / A store is seen in Havana, Cuba. / Cubans and tourists talk and smoke in Havana, Cuba.

 Havana is a time capsule, teleporting visitors back to the dreamy mystique of the 1950s.
-In 1961, the United States placed an embargo on Cuban exports, creating el bloqueo, "the blockade."
-This had large economic implications on Cuba as a whole and severely limited consumer choice.
-In many cases, stores sell only one or two types of a product, often leaving shelves empty.
-Even shampoo has become a luxury item.
+In 1960, the United States placed an embargo on exports to Cuba of everything except food and medicine, and in 1962 el bloqueo, "the blockade,” to cover almost all exports.
+This had large economic implications for Cuba, severely limiting income and consumer goods.